crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

     ```
     render: function() {
         return <div onClick={this._increment}>
-            <script type="application/json">{this.props}</script>
+            <script id="props" type="application/json">{this.props}</script>
             {this.state.count}
         </div>;
     }
     ```

-    This is the approach I've been using; actually, I have an `SSRWrapper` React component that takes care of this step for me, so that I can abstract away any SSR-related concerns and just write vanilla components.
+    This is the approach I've been using—I like that it packages all the React-related logic together, rather than mixing props into the templating step.
+To bolster the abstraction, I have an `SSRWrapper` React component that takes care of this step for me, so that I can just focus on writing vanilla components.

     Note: you'll still need to execute some sort of `<script>` tag with a `React.renderComponent` call on the client.
 I typically follow the example [here](https://github.com/andreypopp/react-quickstart/blob/master/client.js#L101), appending my JSX file with:

     ```js
     if (typeof window !== 'undefined') {
-        // render into DOM node
+        var container = document.getElementById("container");
+        var props = JSON.parse(
+            document.getElementById("props").innerHTML
+        );
+        var component = Item(props);
+        React.renderComponent(component, container);
     }
     ```

     Etc. Again, I put this logic in my `SSRWrapper` component.

 3. _Passing the initial props down through a `window`-level variable._ Relatively straightforward, given the explanations above.